NateTheGreatt/bitECS/docs/Intro.md

 const Gold = addPrefab(world)
 ```

-### Adding Components to Prefabs

-Components can be added to declaratively defined prefabs, allowing you to define the data structure that entities instantiated from the prefab will have:
+Components can be added to prefabs, creating a template for entities.
+When an entity is instantiated from a prefab, it inherits all the components and their initial values from that prefab.
+This allows you to define a consistent data structure and default values for a category of similar entities:

 ```ts
 const Vitals = { health: [] }